 - The Space Giants (a.k.a.
 Ambassador Magma)

-Sometimes used as a format for one segment within a Variety Show:
+Used as a format for a segment within a Variety Show:

 - The namesake segments of Rocky and Bullwinkle.